 The allowance for expected credit losses assessment requires a degree of estimation and judgement.
-It is based on the lifetime expected credit loss, grouped based on days overdue, and makes assumptions to allocate an overall expected credit loss rate for each group.
-These assumptions include recent sales experience, historical collection rates, the impact of the Coronavirus (COVID-19) pandemic and forward-looking information that is available.
+It is based on the IFRS9(5.5.17) lifetime expected credit loss, grouped based on days overdue, and makes assumptions to allocate an overall expected credit loss rate for each group.
+These assumptions include recent sales experience, historical collection rates and forward-looking information that is available.
 The allowance for expected credit losses, as disclosed in note 11, is calculated based on the information available at the time of preparation.
 The actual credit losses in future years may be higher or lower.